Strand PHIL.II Philanthropy and Civil Society

 - “Aren’t we told to “Do unto others as we would have them do unto us?” - Religion

-Now distribute and have the learners read the Handout Two: Top Ten Reasons for Youth to Volunteer.
-While they are reading, place the “top ten reasons” in columns on the display area.
+Now distribute and have the learners read the handout: Top Ten Reasons for Youth to Volunteer.
+While they are reading, write the ten reasons on the display area.

-Discuss the similarities and differences in the motivations/reasons for volunteering/ giving both within and between the two columns.
+Discuss the similarities and differences between adults and teens in the motivations for volunteering.

-Write a paragraph about a time you felt motivate to do something kind or to give to someone.
+Write a paragraph about a time you felt motivated to do something kind or to give to someone.
 What was your motivation?